Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 How To Connect

 Jonathan: All right.
-Jessica, people listening to this, if they want to find out more or they want to really find out the script that you actually built and all the tips you have, what is the best way for someone to connect with you and with your content?
+Financial Mechanic, people listening to this, if they want to find out more or they want to really find out the script that you actually built and all the tips you have, what is the best way for someone to connect with you and with your content?

 And I’m really looking forward to hearing from anybody who finds this interesting or if anybody uses the script or negotiates at their next job, I’m really looking forward to hopefully I’ve helped people on this episode.
 So, I’d love to hear from you.

-Jonathan: Jessica, thank you so much for joining us on the show today.
+Jonathan: Financial Mechanic, thank you so much for joining us on the show today.
 This has been a real pleasure.